 Sea Darwin has commissioned the production of a children’s story book for use as merchandise.
 “Mimih the Mindil Beach Mermaid” was written and illustrated by Darwin locals, and includes an environmental message.
 The story is set on Bare Sand Island and features a flat back turtle that is threatened by marine pollution, but assisted and saved by Austurtle researchers.

 View our full and complete Environmental Policy .

 Sea Darwin acknowledges the Larrakia as Traditional Owners of Njulbitjlk (Bare Sand Island).
 Sea Darwin visits Njulbitjlk with the permission of the Kenbi Traditional Owners, and is licensed by the Northern Land Council to provide turtle tourism on the Island.
 We honour Traditional Owner requests that passengers stay on the beach or the sand dunes, light no fires and do not visit the sacred site.

 Turtle Tracks is included as part of Sea Darwin’s Educational Encounter in an effort to provide young people the opportunity to have an interactive experience at one of Australia’s most important flatback nesting grounds.

 As part of the commitment to responsible tourism Sea Darwin is a climate action business and is mindful of the need for the tourism industry to be abreast of the globally important issue of climate change.
 It is predicted that climate change will effect the natural systems of the Northern Territory.
 Sea Darwin has made concerted efforts to assess and measure our carbon emissions, and has upgrade and improved the efficiency of our systems onboard our vessels so as to reduce the carbon emissions from our operation.
-We also actively encourage carbon offset, and choose to support local Northern Territory initiatives with a portion of funds from tour tickets.
+We also actively encourage carbon offset, and choose to support local Northern Territory initiatives.